Explore holidays in Puglia

-The Torre Gauceto Visitor Centre (Centro Visite al Gawsit) has a museum, aquarium and botanical garden, as well as information about local activities, from walks and tours to workshops.
+The Torre Guaceto Visitor Centre (Centro Visite al Gawsit) has a museum, aquarium and botanical garden, as well as information about local activities, from walks and tours to workshops.

 A ruggedly beautiful pebble beach in a national park, with beautiful clear waters for swimming and various hiking and walking trails through the surrounding forest.
 There’s also a picnic area.

 A 20-minute drive from Nardò.
 Leave your car by the road and walk down through the trees, which takes another 20 minutes.

 The coastline is characterised by caves, some above the water, such as Grotta del Cavallo; others below, like Grotta delle Corvine, rich in marine life.